jimasp/behave-vsc/README.md

             └── web.py
     ```

-  - Example 2 - features folder has a sibling steps folder:
+  - Example 2 - steps folder is at the same level as the features folder:

     ```text
     my-project/